EDITOR'S DESK: Thank you for breakfast, Mommy... I mean teacherBy Kenyon Jordan

 And you know what, Madam Principal and all of you in the Democrat-controlled Colorado Legislature that passed this bill?
 I'd venture to say there were and still are thousands of parents like us throughout District 11.
 I know the popular trope is that only the “rich” can afford to do what I described above.
 Have you ever watched birds?
 They make sure their young are fed.
 If there's not enough, the parents go hungry.
 I'm not saying that happened with us, but it got close at times.
 As you might imagine, someone as outspoken as yours truly could get crosswise with certain bosses back in the day by not always touting the party line.
 So yeah, I found myself unemployed at times.
 We cut our expenses, avoided credit-card debt, didn't buy new cars, didn't buy cell phones, didn't eat out much, didn't hang out in bars, didn't do drugs.
 Etc.

 One of the odd aspects of this law is that it puts pressure on the school districts to “sell” the program.
 The Legislature didn't mandate sufficient funds, so the district can only afford it if nearly all the kids qualifying for free/reduced lunches participate.
-Because federal reimbursements are only provided when those kids take meals (lunches or breakfasts).
+And federal reimbursements are only provided when those kids take meals (lunches or breakfasts).
 Thus, the breakfasts need to be in the classroom.
 Captive audience and all.
 When the program was in the cafeteria before school, a lot of the kids would blow it off, even the ones who could get it for free.
 One principal we talked to noted that many of the kids preferred to play outside instead.
 The Deep Thinkers among us like to use terms such as “social stigma,” but if anyone is truly starving, they will eat.
 The statistics by the hunger-crisis crowd even include people with "anxiety" about food, not actual lack of it.
 So how much hunger is there, really?

 Of course, the financial drag on the program, as District 11 has already complained to the Legislature, is that Breakfast after the Bell gives the meals free even to the kids whose parents earn too much to qualify for handouts.
 But the district is missing the point.
 When the breakfast is free for everyone, there's no social “stigma”… for anybody.
 Happiness abounds.
 We're all deadbeats.